 When a person has stable mental health, he or she is able to manage day-to-day stress, interact and contribute to the community, work productively and realize his or her own potential.

 Mental Health Disorders

-Some types of mental health disorders come from genetic inheritance.
+Some types of mental health issues come from genetic inheritance.
 Others are caused by brain chemistry.
-The most common mental health disorders that do not relate to behavior including bipolar disorder, depression, generalized anxiety disorder and schizophrenia.
+The most common mental health disorders that do not relate to behavior include bipolar disorder, depression, anxiety disorder and schizophrenia.